Have you noticed that it’s almost too easy to live a life in the fast lane these days?

 - Arrange some pampering / self-care over the coming week (I love reflexology, acupuncture, restorative yoga and sound healing for a few ideas)

-- You can also join me on women’s only mini retreat or a weekend self-care retreat in Queensland
+- You can also join me on women’s only workshop or retreat

 Often the most simple things which are both short and free can bring you back into now, if you will only give yourself permission to do it!
 All self-care starts with here and now.
 So instead of waiting for the right time begin now by creating a space for you to feel valued and appreciated by yourself.

-If you feel called to discover deeper ways you can slow down and nurture yourself, consider joining me at the upcoming retreat.
+If you feel called to discover deeper ways you can slow down and nurture yourself, consider getting in touch for some 1on1 self-care coaching, or checkout my online course.

 Whatever you do, begin to celebrate each stage of your journey through more simple acts of self-care and self-awareness.
 And above all, give yourself permission to PAUSE and enjoy where you are now.